Visyond/website-hugo/site/content/pricings/pricing-page.md

                 The number of scenarios you can create in each of your projects.
             - limitTitle: 1 collaborator per project
               limitTooltip: >-
                 The number of people you can invite to view or edit each of your projects.
-Each collaborator must have a Visyond account and be on a free or paid plan.
+Each collaborator must have a Visyond account.
           planCardDescription: >-
             Create interactive dashboards you didn’t know were possible.
           planCardTitle: Dashboards